Farmer-Markus/s25rttr-android/README.md

 # How to build

-First you will need linux!
-Ive not tested it on Windows/mac or in wsl.
-You can try to compile it in wls but please don't report errors if it don't work.
+First you need linux!
+I've not tested it on Windows/mac or in wsl.
+You can try to compile it in wls but don't be surprised if it doesn't work
 You java 17(in my case openkjdk), android cmake 3.22.1(or newer), android sdk 34, Platform-Tools v.35.0.2, ndk r23 and r27.
 Why?
 Sadly some dependencies like boost won't compile with ndk 27 so we need some to compile with r23 and the others with r27.

 If possible place the sdk, ndk's, cmake ... under `~/Android`. (for example `/home/username/Android/ndk/r27`, `/home/username/Android/platforms/android-34`)